-Seniority (27.04)
+27.04 Seniority

-- (a) Cultural Assistants will accrue seniority in hours by program areas (e.g. ELC, FLP), and will be reappointed by seniority to Cultural Assistant positions in accordance with this principle: Positions that are not designated by a department for student employment will be filled first by reappointment, in order of seniority, by employees with prior service in those position(s) in that department, before hiring new employees.
+- (a) Cultural Assistants will accrue seniority in hours by program areas in the Division of Continuing Studies (e.g. English Language Centre, French Language Programs), and will be reappointed by seniority to Cultural Assistant positions in accordance with this principle: Positions that are not designated by a department for student employment will be filled first by reappointment, in order of seniority, by employees with prior service in those position(s) in that department, before hiring new employees.
 (TA Appendix 13.02(i)). - (b) Cultural Assistants who are on the seniority list will accrue seniority for hours of casual work outside of their appointments.

-Cultural Assistant Movement Once a Program Has Begun (27.05)
+27.05 Cultural Assistant Movement Once a Program Has Begun

-- (a) Cultural Assistants who are working fewer than twenty-one (21) hours per week may move between ELC programs as outlined below: - (i) for programs of six (6) weeks or less up until one (1) week after their program has begun; or - (ii) for programs of more than six (6) weeks up until two (2) weeks after their program has begun. - (b) Those in specialized Cultural Assistant positions (e.g. Chief CA, Study Centre CA, etc.) may not move between programs.
+- (a) Cultural Assistants who are working fewer than twenty-one (21) hours per week may move between ELC programs as outlined below: - (i) for programs of six (6) weeks or less up until one (1) week after their program has begun; or - (ii) for programs of more than six (6) weeks up until two (2) weeks after their program has begun. - (b) Those in specialized Cultural Assistant positions (e.g. Chief CA, Learning Centre CA, etc.) may not move between programs.

-Cultural Assistants and Student Status (27.06)
+27.06 Cultural Assistants and Student Status